ptums/tumulty.me-next/_posts/testing-form-inputs-with-react-testing-library-and-typescript.md

 Some things look familiar, right?
 Our `mockProps` is an object with properties we've seen before.
 We are recreating an example of properties used by the `<FormInput/>` component.
 You'll notice that keys all match the data type described in the components interface.

 One thing that may not make sense is `jest.fn()`.
 We need to set `handleOnChange` to some function for the input element to use.
-The `jest.fn()` is a mock function from the Jest library that is designed to mimic the interfaction of a function executation.
+The `jest.fn()` is a mock function from the Jest library that is designed to mimic the interaction of a function execution.

 **The setup is now over, let's start with writing a test**